 As psychologist, economist, and Nobel Laureate Herbert A. Simon observed, “A wealth of information creates a poverty of attention,” limiting both what we can perceive in stimulating environments and what we can do.1

 In our private lives, we’ve come to rely on a regular stream of tailored communications and gentle nudges to keep us on track in a world in which seemingly everything competes for our attention.
-Be it a text message, email, phone call, or social post, this type of personalized engagement serves to reassure us that our recent payment has posted, remind us that our webinar is about to start, alert us that our package has been delivered, prompt us to apply for an open job, and so on.
+Be it a text message, email, phone call, or social post, this type of personalised engagement serves to reassure us that our recent payment has posted, remind us that our webinar is about to start, alert us that our package has been delivered, prompt us to apply for an open job, and so on.

 Mechanisms that deliver the right content to the right person at the right time through the right channel help people contend with the cognitive demands of the “attention economy.”
 They also make people’s experiences less transactional.
 No one wants to be treated like a number or a case—they want to be treated like a human being.
-An experience that’s tailored to a person’s circumstances, behaviors, attributes, and preferences becomes a more human experience.
+An experience that’s tailored to a person’s circumstances, behaviours, attributes and preferences becomes a more human experience.

 To elevate the human experience, HHS agencies need to deliver the right content to the correct person at a specific time via their preferred channel.
 Doing this successfully requires an immense amount of data that may need to be integrated from various systems.
-Agencies need the ability to quickly develop different messages and content for specific individuals, deliver that information using a variety of channels, and do so in a way that respects individual preferences.
+Agencies need the ability to quickly develop different messages and content for specific individuals, deliver that information using a variety of channels and do so in a way that respects individual preferences.
 Lastly, and most importantly, governments should be able to track ongoing efforts to assess and improve as they go.

 Starting with an extensive human-centered design exercise to surface resident pain points, Kentucky identified several areas for improvement.
 They included: welcoming and onboarding, to educate new users about features of the online portal; end-to-end application tracking, to remind users about application deadlines, and let them know which modules they still need to complete; benefits renewal and expiration, to alert residents when they need to renew their benefits; and send regular reminders about completion.

 To automate those communications, Kentucky created more than 30 email and text message templates that could be populated with information specific to each resident.
-The portal includes a preference center that residents can use to quickly update their chosen communications channels and indicate their language preferences.
+The portal includes a preference centre that residents can use to quickly update their chosen communications channels and indicate their language preferences.

 Kentucky launched the new portal in October 2020.
 Within two months, the Commonwealth nearly doubled the percentage of residents who completed applications by their deadlines.
 Digital adoption increased by 77%, with the number of online portal accounts increasing from 32,000 to 57,000 by November.
 Residents opened 37% of emails they received through the system, compared with the government average of 21%.
 The portion of residents who not only opened the emails but also clicked on the content was 17%, more than four times the government average of 4%.

-Whether an agency aims to increase digital adoption, reduce churn, decrease call center volumes, improve customer experience, save time for employees, or achieve other goals, the journey starts with understanding baseline performance so the agency can track its improvements over time.
+Whether an agency aims to increase digital adoption, reduce churn, decrease call centre volumes, improve customer experience, save time for employees, or achieve other goals, the journey starts with understanding baseline performance so the agency can track its improvements over time.

 From there, the project team should gather qualitative and quantitative data to identify resident pain points, brainstorm tactics to address those pain points, and estimate the potential impact of those tactics.
-It can then use this information to develop a prioritized list of the tactics most likely to drive the desired improvement.
+It can then use this information to develop a prioritised list of the tactics most likely to drive the desired improvement.

 For more than 45 years, Deloitte state health and human services professionals have worked side by side with state agencies.
 Our mission is to help you achieve your mission—protecting and improving the health, safety, and well-being of our fellow citizens.
-We are focused on helping you improve the efficiency, effectiveness, and accountability of state services and benefits.
+We are focused on helping you improve the efficiency, effectiveness and accountability of state services and benefits.
 Our breadth of offerings includes: eligibility and service integration, state health care, child welfare, childcare and early learning, and many others.